In 2020, Flu Shots Are More Important than Ever

 Beebe to Host FREE Community Flu Clinics 2020

 Due to COVID-19, the FREE flu clinics for 2020 will be drive-thru events.
+The events will last as long as supplies last, so some events may end early if supplies run out.
 All of the upcoming flu clinics can be found on our Events page by searching Screening/Clinic.